Graduate Academic Policies

 For online courses, the extension permission is intended for research papers and essay exams, not for regular weekly course work such as viewing videos, taking quizzes and submitting weekly assignments; professors cannot be expected to continue monitoring the e-classroom after the regular course period is over, and we cannot guarantee access to the e-classroom after the end of the semester.

-If a student (after having been granted an extension) fails to submit the required work by the extension deadline, the only way he may complete the course (to avoid having to re-register for and re-take the course) is to fill out the Course Reactivation Request form and submit it to the Registrar along with the $100 course reactivation fee.
+If a student (after having been granted an extension) fails to submit the required work by the extension deadline, the only way he may complete the course (to avoid having to re-register for and re-take the course) is to fill out the Course Reactivation Request form and submit it to the Registrar along with the $250 course reactivation fee.
 If the Dean of the Graduate School approves the request, the Registrar will then reactivate the course and notify the professor that he may accept the remaining required course work.
-If the Dean does not approve the request, the $100 fee will be returned to the student.
 A student may reactivate each incomplete course only once, and only within a year of the original due date (the end of the semester in which the course was taken) by which time all course requirements must be submitted; otherwise, the student must re-register for and re-take the course if he wants credit for it.
-Continuous registration courses may not be reactivated.